pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw3_r5.png" title="Sprint Week 3.
 Results 5." >}}

 Note that to compare trends between the two quarters, we need to use the **lag** function.
 This allows us to divide the total turnover of the second quarter by that of the first.
 Additionally, a **partition by** product is required to differentiate the products in the segmentation.
-Finally, only the product and trend information are included in the analysis results.
+Finally, only the product and trend information are included in the results.

 ### 3.4 Sprint Week 4